TobleMiner/rigol-DP832-USB-C-adapter/README.md

 The fabrication files inside `fab` are JLCPCB-ready.
 Leave settings at default but select ENIG surface finish and specify order number location for best results.
 Also remember to choose your favourite PCB color ;)

+The zip archive does also contain all files required for JLC assembly.
+So you can also order fully assembled boards from JLC.